spglancy/intensive-project/README.md

 ### When starting development remember to
 	npm install

-link to heroku webpage: https://contractor-project-sg.herokuapp.com/
+## Link to heroku webpage: https://contractor-project-sg.herokuapp.com/